misalcedo/bloom/README.md

 To run the example, from the root of the repository, run `rake`.
 This will:
 * Install Ruby dependencies with `bundler install`.
 * Compile the rust crate with `cargo build`.
-* Generate a Bundle from the C dynamic library using Ruby's mkmf tooling with `rake compile_c`.
+* Generate a Bundle from the C dynamic library using Ruby's mkmf tooling with `rake compile`.

-Then, run `rake test` to execute unit tests or `rake console` to run an IRB session with the extension in scope.
+Then, run `rake` to execute unit tests or `rake console` to run an IRB session with the extension in scope.

 Lastly, use the provided `Bloom::BloomFilter` class.